 The RN to BSN transition course is unique in that rather than direct patient care, students are required to spend approximately 15 hours a week engaged in work focused on a capstone project.
 The project must demonstrate integration of the course objectives over the course of the semester.
 This capstone activity is aimed at improving a care issue within an area of clinical focus including inpatient, outpatient, or a community setting.

 E-Learning in Canvas is the course management system that you will use for this course.
-E-Learning in Canvas is accessed by using your Gatorlink account name and password at /.
+E-Learning in Canvas is accessed by using your Gatorlink account name and password at elearning.ufl.edu/.
 There are several tutorials and student help links on the E-Learning login site.
 If you have technical questions call the UF Computer Help Desk at 352-392-HELP or send email to helpdesk@ufl.edu.

 It is important that you regularly check your Gatorlink account email for College and University wide information and the course E-Learning site for announcements and notifications.